Aditya20101/Emotion-classification-using-deep-learning-and-EEG-signals/README.md

 Cross-wavelet spectrum images are used as dataset for emotion classification using SEED-1 dataset of EEG signals.
 Matlab’s cross wavelet and wavelet coherence toolbox was used to generate cross-wavelet spectrum images.
-For classification of cross-wavelet spectrum images, VGG19 pretrained model was used along with additional Flatten, Dense, Dropout and Batch-Normalization layers.
+For classification of cross-wavelet spectrum images, VGG19, VGG16 and RESNET50 pretrained models were used along with additional Flatten, Dense, Dropout and Batch-Normalization layers.
 Hence, this is a Convolutional Neural Networks based project.
+The study was done for two cases-(i) One additional dense layer; (ii) Two addtional dense layers on the pretrained models.

 ## Method - 1
 Cross-wavelet spectrum of the original signal and it’s denoised version.
 The denoising was performed using wavelet denoising in Matlab.
 For this purpose, wden function of Matlab was used.
 A total of 12741 images were generated out of 13950 images.